thomaswiemann/thomaswiemann.github.io/_posts/2021-10-01-Types-and-Multiple-Dispatch-in-Julia.md

 Julia is primarily a functional programming language.
 Instead of building classes and defining methods for these classes &ndash; as you would in an object-oriented programming languange &ndash; you typically focus on writing functions that manipulate data.

 This is not to say that Julia doesn't make use of object-oriented concepts at all.
 Each value in Julia is assigned a type (similar to a class in other languages), which limits the space of possible values it can store.
-Having a (rough) understanding of Julia's type system for developing efficient code and can be leveraged for structuring your own research projects.
+Having a (rough) understanding of Julia's type system is useful for developing efficient code and can be leveraged for structuring your own research projects.

 This post is a tutorial on how to define your own types and methods.
 As a running example, I use user-defined types and methods from my applied econometrics module ``MyMethods.jl``.
 You can find the most recent version of the package on [github.com/thomaswiemann/MyMethods.jl](https://www.github.com/thomaswiemann/MyMethods.jl).